Sustainable Energy Program

 The Office of Central Services, Sustainable Energy has an objective of providing reliable and environmentally sound energy solutions that enhance the quality of life of Prince George's County residents' while concomitantly maximizing energy savings.
 The program coordinates the County's efforts to reduce energy 3 C's:

 Reduce County-wide carbon emissions.

 GOALS AND OBJECTIVES

 - Reduce County-wide greenhouse gas (GHG) or carbon emissions by 80% below 2008 levels by 2050.

 - Reduce conventional, centralized electricity generation, serving County government buildings, by meeting 20% of those buildings' electricity demand with distributed, renewable energy generation by 2022, as compared to, and defined by, calendar year 2012 baseline.

 - Reduce County government fleet applicable on-road vehicle petroleum consumption by 20% by 2018, as compared to, and defined by, calendar year 2012 baseline.

 - Reduce energy consumption per square foot in existing county buildings by 20% by year 2022, as compared to, and defined by calendar year 2012 baseline.

 The County government has set forth actionable strategies in order to lead by example and help facilitate broad participation in becoming more energy conscious and efficient throughout the community.
-Learn more about energy management in government operations.
 The following themes have emerged that inform selection of strategies and measures.

 · Build on Existing Efforts